Create a recipe – Overview

 To create a new recipe for the workspace:

-3. In the navigation pane, click New and select Recipe.
+- In the navigation pane, click Create new resource or client and select Recipe.

 To create a new recipe for a specific client:

-4. In the navigation pane, click New and select Recipe.
+- In the client's Resources tab, click Create New and select Recipe.

 Note